bpeacock/subview.js/_posts/0000-01-02-Quick-Start.md

         //Runs the first time a subview is created then never again.
     },
     init: function() {
-        //Stuff to be done when initializing a subview via the .spawn method },
+        //Runs when initializing a subview via the .spawn method },
     clean: function() {
         //Runs when a subview is removed to clean and prepare it to be reused